bitfinity-network/bit-fusion-sdk/src/bridge-deployer/README.md

 Bridge Deployer is a CLI tool for deploying and managing various types of bridge contracts on the Internet Computer and Ethereum networks.

+## Glossary

+- **EVM Canister**: canister installed on Internet Computer running the **Bitfinity EVM**
+- **Principal**: A unique identifier for a canister on the Internet Computer
+- **Base token**: the native token to bridge (e.g. USDT on Ethereum; BTC on Bitcoin, ...).
+- **BTF Bridge**: An ethereum smart contract that bridges the Base token with the Wrapped token on the EVM side.
+- **Wrapped token**: the smart contract of the token on the bridged side (e.g. USDT on Bitfinity EVM; BTC on Bitfinity EVM, ...).
+This token is either installed on the **Bitfinity EVM** or on the specified EVM network.
+- **Bridge Network**: the Internet Computer network where the bridge canister will be deployed (e.g. ic, localhost).
+- **EVM RPC**: the RPC URL of the EVM network which will the Wrapped token will be installed to.

 ## Requirements

 - Rust
 - Forge CLI Installed
 - dfx (only for **local** deployment)
+- Either the EVM canister or an EVM RPC URL pointing to a network where the Wrapped token is deployed.

 ## Installation